brimoran/RDataViz/README.md

 #### Getting the gist of ggplot2

-The concept at the heart of ggplot2 is that graphics are comprised of individual elements that can be layered on each other.
+The concept at the heart of ggplot2 is that graphics are comprised of individual elements that can be layered on top of each other.

-A ggplot graphic is built up by lines of code which layer each elements.
-Each new line of code that adds a new layer should follow a '+'.
+A ggplot graphic is therefore built up by lines of code which layer each element in the graphic.

+It's a powerful idea and can be used to simply build extremely good charts.

 For example, the following code produces a basic line plot: